 Make sure firewalld service is stopped, disable it if not:

 For PowerKVM, kimchi on the kvm hypervisor can be used to monitor and access the VM.

 Remove the VM “vm1” even when it is in “power-on” status:

 rmvm vm1 -f

 Remove the definition of “vm1” and related storage:

 Clone is an operation that creating a VM from an existed one by inheriting most of its attributes and data.

-The general step of clone a VM is like this: first creating a VM master , then creating a VM with the newly created VM master in attaching or detaching mode.
+Steps to clone a VM: first create a VM master , then create a VM with the newly created VM master in attaching or detaching mode.